Saturday 7 March – Sunday 14 June 2020

 What the Permaculture design course covers

 The course enables participants to integrate a self-reliant, pragmatic, ecological approach to work, life, gardens, homes and communities.
-This is valuable for anyone wishing to add a permaculture perspective to their existing skills, and to community workers, teachers, architects, planners, landscapers, foresters, food growers, gardeners, designers, agriculturists and conservationists.

 The sessions cover topics including:

 - Ethics and principles of permaculture

 - Soil management and conservation

 - Trees and woodland management

 - Real wealth, money and sustainable exchange

 On this course we create a participatory and diverse learning environment.
 The emphasis is on ‘action learning’, learning by doing and reflecting on our activities.
 We will be working individually, in small and large groups, engaging in talks with experts and doing our own practice designs.
 We will also be outside observing nature and doing practical activities.
 You are encouraged to further your learning through home study, which can include further reading, personal reflection, and application of what’s being learned in practice.
 Useful resources are highlighted throughout the course.